sanity-io/document-internationalization/README.md

 Each document will have a new property called `__i18n_lang` (you can customize this by setting the `fieldNames.lang` property in the `i18n` settings object) which contains the name of the language of this document.
 Secondly, the id will also contain a suffix as follows `xxx-xxx-xx__i18n_{lang}`.

+#### GraphQL support
+To make the field available in GraphQL you will need to add the language field in your own schemas so the sanity CLI can consume it.
+Secondly, you will have to update the language field name to one that does not contain underscores.

 ## Advanced languages
 You can also pass a language objects or a GROQ query to the languages option for more advanced language handling.